padloc/padloc/docs/checksums/web/README.md

     sha256sum -c sha256sums-web.txt
     ```

-    You should see all `.js` filenames (and `index.html`) with an `OK` next to
+    You should see all filenames with an `OK` next to them for matching
-    them for matching checksums.
-You'll get a warning at the end of the script
+    checksums.
+You'll get a warning at the end of the script if something didn't
-    if something didn't match.
+    match.

     Here's an illustrative example of success: